aisingapore/Novella/README.md

                    path_items="items.csv")  # or samples/items.csv
     ```

     Instantiate the recommender (it will look for the serialised data files).
-Then recommend items based on a query.
+Then recommend items based on a search query.

     ```python
     >>> recommender = Recommender(path_interactions="interactions.csv",   # or samples/interactions.csv